Korean influence on Japanese culture: Contemporary cultural influence

+Korea continues to exert cultural influence on Japan in some fields like food.
 Yakiniku is seen as having a Korean origin and became popular in the 20th century.

-While traditionally Japan has been seen as more of an influence on Korean pop culture and as having laid the foundations of kpop, the rise and success of kpop has increasingly come back to influence jpop in many ways such as choreography.
+The Korean Wave of K-pop and K-dramas have influenced Japanese music and television.
+While traditionally Japan has been seen as more of an influence on Korean pop culture and as having laid the foundations of K-pop, the rise and success of K-pop has increasingly come back to influence J-pop in many ways such as choreography.